reskillamericans/Wildfire-Group1/README.md

 * Work on your assigned page.

+* Add your image in the images folder.

 * After working on your page, create an upstream on your local machine to pull the latest codes from the test branch of this repository `git remote add upstream https://github.com/reskillamericans/Wildfire-Group1.git`

 * And  REMEMBER TO PULL UPDATES - `git pull upstream test`